dmp1ce/BTC-Privacy-Suite/README.md

 Docker Compose configuration which enables a LND node to run through Tor with a Bitcoin node also running through Tor.

+# Requirements

+A networked computer capable of running Docker and Docker Compose is all that should be needed.
+It is also recommended to have 1 TB of hard drive space to store the Bitcoin blockchain.
+The more CPU, RAM and network bandwidth the better as Bitcoin uses CPU to validate, RAM to store and bandwidth to broadcast and receive data.

+## Software

+- Docker
+- Docker Compose
+- Bash (for helper scripts)

+## Hardware

+- Broadband internet
+- 1 TB of hard drive space (Recommended)

 # Quick Start

 Edit the `.env` file to change the LND alias and/or color.